-FRSA members deliver services under the Department of Social Services ‘Families and Children (FaC) Activity’ and the Attorney-General’s Department Family Relationship Services Program (Family Law Services).
+FRSA members deliver services under the Department of Social Services ‘Families and Children (FaC) Activity’ and the Attorney-General’s Department Family Relationships Services Program (Family Law Services).
 These services support families to improve the wellbeing of children and young people and to enhance family and community functioning, as well as increasing the participation of vulnerable people in community life.
 The FRSA network offers services in the following sub-activities.
 Click on the service name to find out more.

-Family and Relationship Services Program (Attorney-General’s Department):
+Family Relationships Services Program (Attorney-General’s Department):

 Family Law Services